zire/Herbert-Galaxy-Guide/README.md

-# hitchhikerguide
-Herbert's Hitchhiker's Guide to the Web, Network, and Galaxy
+# Hitchhiker's Guide to Network, Web, and Galaxy

+Don't panic.

+Herbert